HardlyDifficult/Tutorials/Chapter5.md

    - Select the box which appeared and in the Inspector name it "Idle".
    - Right click "Idle" and 'Set as Layer Default State'.

-<hr></details><br>
-<details><summary>What did that do?</summary>

-An Animator Controller always requires at least one state be active.
-We created a state which does nothing and made that the default so the hammer does not move until another component switches the state to HammerSwing, starting the animation.

-<hr></details>

-## 5.3) Start swinging hammer on equip

-Add a script to the hammer to start the swing animation when it's equip.

-<details><summary>How</summary>

  - Create script Components/Effects/**PlayAnimationOnEnable**: